lemonce/lemonce.net/source/docs/guide/recorder.md

 <br/>
 ## Create an assertion while recording
 ---
-In recording, hold the <button>Ctrl</button> key and select the very page elements with the mouse, you can automatically add assertion statement.
+During recording, you can add assertion statement by holding the <button>Ctrl</button> key and select page elements.

 As the figure shows below, after logging in hold the <button>Ctrl</button> key to select the "lemonceide" element in the page to determine the success of page jump.